TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 permalink: bug_database
 summary: Notable bugs.
 ---
+- Demo replay issues
+	- Something screwed with global time?
+	- Fix haste blinking
+	- Fix explosives hud invisible on demo
+	- The problem was with interpolation ratio.

 - Fatal bug: a mutable has_been_drawn could be written whilst GUI was processed, resulting in a potentially different cosmos being chosen